 About Biloxi, Mississippi

-Located in Harrison County, Biloxi is home to almost half a million people, a drastic drop from that of its population before Hurricane Katrina.
-It is also the 5th largest city in Mississippi.
-Its beachfront lies on the Mississippi Sound, and has barrier islands scattered all the way into the Gulf of Mexico.
-Biloxi is also home to several casino resort hotels and is known to be a 24-hour entertainment city.
+Biloxi is located in Harrison County, Mississippi and is home to almost half a million people, a drastic drop from that of its population before Hurricane Katrina.
+It is now the 5th largest city in Mississippi.
+Its beachfront lies on the Mississippi Sound and has barrier islands scattered all the way into the Gulf of Mexico.
+It is home to several casino resort hotels and is known to be a 24-hour entertainment city.

 Popular Destinations in Biloxi

 Biloxi is a city that offers a wide array of activities to do for both the locals and the tourists.
 Whether it is gambling at the casino, exploring the historic charm of the city or simply taking a stroll along sun kissed beaches, there is something for everyone to do.